Jonatan-Chaverri/velum-network/README.md

 - automations
 - internal services

-Those systems need a way to:
+…and need a way to:

 - charge for usage
 - receive confidential payments
 - discover other services
 - buy services autonomously
 - enforce budgets and permissions

-Velum provides that infrastructure.

 ## Main Use Cases